Lou Carpenter: Reintroduction of family

 Following all the trouble with Mason, Lou is reminded that nothing is more important than family.
 He is then persuaded to get in contact with his estranged daughter, Ling Mai Chan (Khym Lam) by Sheila Canning (Colette Mann).
 He sends Ling Mai an email, which she replies to, asking him to visit her.
 Lou then takes a couple months off to go to Cambodia.
 The storyline was inspired by Oliver's real life trip to the country, where he is an ambassador for the Elephant Nature Park.
 Louise (played by Jiordan Tolli) was reintroduced to Neighbours for one episode in October 2013 to help celebrate Lou's 70th birthday.
 As his family organise a birthday party, Lou becomes concerned that three generations of Carpenter men have died the week they turned 70.
 Oliver commented Lou was taking that very seriously and decides to get a check-up at the hospital.
 Lou is given a clean bill of health and he is delighted to find his family have gathered to celebrate his birthday when he returns home.
 Oliver said "At first Lou is a bit concerned about the party, but then he sees his daughter Lolly and everything changes.
 He's delighted, as he's been quite absent from her life in recent years."
 Oliver revealed that he was "thrilled" when the producers told him Tolli was going to reprise the role of Louise.
 The actor added that Lou is also happy to learn that he actually turned 70 the previous year, thus breaking the family curse.

-Reduced role and departure
+Departure and guest returns

-In May 2015, it was announced that Oliver had cut back further on his filming commitments and would not appear as regularly as he had.
-Lou departed on 1 May 2015 after he was seen moving to Queensland with his grandson Bailey.
-Following his exit, Lou was removed from the show's opening titles.
-A spokesperson confirmed that Oliver would continue to film guest appearances.
-They added that he would be returning later in the year to shoot "a significant storyline."
-On 26 October 2016, David Knox of TV Tonight reported that Oliver would be officially leaving the cast after 28 years, following his latest guest stint, which began from 4 November.
-Producers refused to rule out future return appearances, and executive producer Jason Herbison stated, "Tom Oliver is one of our all-time favourites and in Lou Carpenter has created one of Australian TV's most iconic characters.
-And, as with all things Ramsay Street, we try to keep our storylines unpredictable and surprising.
-Watch this space."
+On 1 May 2015, Lou was seen moving to Queensland with his grandson Bailey on-screen, and was subsequently removed from the series' opening titles.
+It was later confirmed that Oliver had left the regular cast of Neighbours but would continue to make guest appearances, starting with "a significant storyline" later in 2015.
+On 26 October 2016, David Knox of TV Tonight reported that Oliver would be leaving the cast after 28 years following his latest guest stint, which began from 4 November.
+Producers refused to rule out future return appearances, with executive producer Jason Herbison stating that "Tom Oliver is one of our all-time favourites and in Lou Carpenter has created one of Australian TV's most iconic characters".
+Following the 2022 finale of Neighbours, it was confirmed that Oliver had declined an invitation to reprise the role and was now retired.